• Skip to primary navigation

 The Best Vegan Ceviche

-Traditionally ceviche is made with raw fish that is marinated in lime or lemon juice which sort of cooks the fish.
-Of course, as a vegan, I don't eat fish, but that doesn't mean we can't enjoy these fresh flavors.
+Traditionally, ceviche is made with raw fish marinated in citrus juice.
+Of course, as a vegan, I don't eat fish, but that doesn't mean we can't enjoy those same fresh, zesty flavors.
 Hearts of palm are available canned in most grocery stores and I just love how flaky and tender they are.
 They make an amazing seafood alternative which is why I also use them in my recipe for vegan lobster, and vegan calamari!

 Common questions:

-What is vegan ceviche made of? hearts of palm, nori (for a fishy flavor), lots of lime juice, avocado, cherry tomatoes, red onion, cilantro, jalapeño, salt, and pepper.
+What is vegan ceviche made of?
+This vegan ceviche uses hearts of palm in place of fish.
+Their naturally tender, flaky texture works perfectly with fresh lime juice, avocado, cherry tomatoes, red onion, cilantro, jalapeño, and nori for a subtle taste of the sea.

 How to Make The Best Vegan Ceviche:

-Prep the hearts of palm by draining them and chopping them into ½-pieces.
+Prep the hearts of palm by draining them and chopping them into ½-inch pieces.

-Add the hearts of palm, nori (if using), juice from 3 limes, avocado, cherry tomatoes, red onion, cilantro, jalapeño to taste, salt and pepper to a large bowl and gently mix.
-Taste, and if desired add more lime juice.
-Serve fresh with tortilla chips.
-This ceviche can also be made ahead of time, just store in an airtight container in the fridge for up to 3 days.
+Add the hearts of palm, nori (if using), juice of 3 limes, avocado, cherry tomatoes, red onion, cilantro, jalapeño, salt, and pepper to a large bowl.
+Gently toss until combined.
+Taste and add more lime juice or jalapeño as desired.
+Serve immediately with tortilla chips, or chill until ready to serve.

 Bon appetegan!